zenfish/d3ck/INSTALL.md

-More details on usage in a sec.
+More details on usage shortly.